jhcao23/dropshipping/sarah.md

   - epidemusicsound.com
   - Premiere Pro CC

-+ Product should be different from local malls
 + Design
   - create improve version from successful design
   - Etsy: first page is high potential of good sale